zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

           - Service: *\<Autonomous Database Name (all lowercase without spaces)\>\_high*  (That gives us the best performance.)

+          - Click the *Test* button to see if SQL Developer can connect to your ATP instance.
+Wait for a moment as access is attempted.
+When successful, celebrate the “*Status:
+            Success*” message that appears in the lower-left corner.

+            - If the test fails, check that the *Service* is specified incorrectly.

-          - If you are in an Oracle class, you may need to configure the *Proxy*:
+            - If the test still fails and you are in an Oracle class, you may need to configure the *Proxy*:
               - Click on the *Proxy* tab.
               - Toggle on the *Use Custom Proxy* radio button.
               - Enter the *Host* and *Port* values for the *Oracle SQL Developer Proxy*.
 You noted them in the *Prerequisites* section at the beginning of this document.

-          - Click the *Test* button to see if SQL Developer can connect to your ATP instance.
-Wait for a moment as access is attempted.
-When successful, celebrate the “*Status:
-            Success*” message that appears in the lower-left corner.

           - At the *Save Password* button, click it *On*.
 This will allow you later to just double-click your connection to open